bluenviron/goroslib/README.md

 #### goroslib vs rosgo

 rosgo is currently unmaintained; furthermore, it requires compilation of `.msg` files and doesn't support UDP.

+### Implementation status

+All the ROS protocols (xml-rpc, TCPROS, UDPROS) and APIs (Master API, Parameter Server API, Slave API) are implemented.

+All the official [client libraries requirements](https://wiki.ros.org/Implementing%20Client%20Libraries) are satisfied, except for the following ones:

+* parse command-line Remapping Arguments
+* Subscribe to a simulated Clock
+* publish debugging messages to rosout

 ### Where can i find the standard messages?